Thirty-three deformation classes of compact hyperk\"ahler orbifolds: Examples

-We recall that the equivalent relation between involutions on a finite symplectic group $G$ is stated in Definition \ref{equiinv}. \begin{lemme} Let $G$ be a finite admissible non-abelian symplectic automorphism group on a K3 surface.
-The list of equivalent classes of valid involutions on $G$ is given by the following representatives:
+The next lemma has been obtained with a computer, its proof is given in the annexe sections \ref{firstmethod} and \ref{secondmethod} and it is based on Proposition \ref{invodeform}.
+In the annexe we explain the computer programs but do not provide them entirely; they can be found in \cite{github}.
+We follow the classification of symplectic automorphism groups of a K3 surface given in \cite{xiao}.
+The group's names are specified in Section \ref{notanota}. \begin{lemme} Let $G$ be a finite admissible non-abelian symplectic automorphism group of a K3 surface.
+The list of all equivalent classes of valid involutions on $G$ is given by the following representatives: